 The Animal Control Division provides support services to the Patrol Division.
-The division is staffed by two civilian employees, Animal Control Officer Vern Nelson and Animal Control Officer Kim Wills.
+The division is staffed by two civilian employees.
 The primary function of the Animal Control Officer is to enforce city ordinances regarding pets and any other restrictions applying to wild animals or farm animals in the city.

 Animal Control Officers respond to calls relating to stray dogs or cats, barking dogs, and also investigates reports of animal cruelty and animal bites.